• General Information

 • Faculty of Public Governance and International Studies: BA in International Public Management, MA in International Relations, MA in International Public Service Relations and BA and MA in International Security and Defence Policy.

-• Faculty of Law Enforcement: migration studies, border police training programmes and Schengen law enforcement.
+• Faculty of Law Enforcement: migration studies, border police training programmes and Schengen law enforcement, border security.

 Research / Applied research